onestsam/snort2pfcd/README.md

-user decide that the offending address is trustworthy, the user can add the address, or alternatively, research and add the entire CIDR address block assigned to that network entity, to the whitelist.
-Whitelisted addresses or CIDR address blocks generating a snort alert will not be added to the packet filter block table.</p>
+user decide that the offending address is trustworthy, the user can add the address, or alternatively, research and add the entire CIDR address block assigned to that network entity, to the passlist.
+Passlisted addresses or CIDR address blocks generating a snort alert will not be added to the packet filter block table.</p>

 <p style="margin-left:6%; margin-top: 1em"><b>snort2pfcd</b>
-also loads the snort community supplied blacklist file into a separate packet filter block table by default.
+also loads the snort community supplied blocklist file into a separate packet filter block table by default.
 Table entries are named &quot;snort2pfcd&quot; for dynamic entries which can be viewed with &quot;pfctl -t snort2pfcd -T show&quot;.
-Static entries loaded from the community provided snort blacklist are populated within the &quot;snort2pfcd_static&quot; table which can be viewed with &quot;pfctl -t snort2pfcd_static -T show&quot;.</p>
+Static entries loaded from the community provided snort blocklist are populated within the &quot;snort2pfcd_static&quot; table which can be viewed with &quot;pfctl -t snort2pfcd_static -T show&quot;.</p>